Romans 3:1

 they are worse than we are.
 They are horribly sinful, but we are just as guilty

-as them.
+as they are.
 Paul said, "We have before proved

 both Jews and Gentiles, that they are all under sin."